jfbarthelemy/ChemistryLab.jl/docs/src/example/bogue_calculation.md

 using PrettyTables #hide
 ```
-Bogue's formulas are thus found by converting species into mass and inverting matrix A.
+Bogue's formulas are thus found by converting species into mass and inverting the matrix.

 ```@example Bogue
 # Molar mass of anhdrous phases